 - The athlete must receive an assessment by a concussion specialist or qualified physician.
 She may not return to practice or competition until she is symptom free for one week.
 A doctor's statement is required for reinstatement. - The concussion protocol at the school will be initiated. - Return to Play Protocol: Typically, 5-6 days but may differ case to case and will be at the discretion of the Certified Athletic Trainer in consultation with the Athletic Director. - Level 1 Athlete must be symptom-free for 24 hours. - Level 2 Athlete performs 2 light aerobic training sessions over 2 days for 20-30 minutes without return of symptoms. - Level 3 Athlete performs 2 interval training sessions over 2 days without return of symptoms.
-These sessions include body weight exercises, sport specific drills, and sprints. - Level 4 Athlete may start to practice without risk of contact. - Level 5 Athlete returns to full practice without restriction. - Level 6 Athlete is cleared for game participation. - Clearance to return.

-- Based on successful completion of the above steps unless otherwise noted in the clearance note from the physician. - Continued return of symptoms during progression will result in a return visit to physician for re-evaluation or referral to neurologist. - Athletic Department Clearance - Based on consultation with the athlete, athlete's parents, coaching staff, and physicians as needed and appropriate, the Athletic Director in consultation with the Certified Athletic Trainer will have final say for return to competition.
-We rely on our Certified Athletic Trainer for their expertise as an allied health professional and through their work with the student in getting her ready to return. - Students are not allowed to participate in school sponsored extracurricular activities until they have been cleared by a doctor and by the athletic department.
-This includes attending practices, sitting on the bench during a contest or being present in a manner that could result in contact or further injury. - If a student suffers (3) concussions in their lifetime and /or within the academic year they will be suspended from further competition until they have seen and been cleared by a neurologist to resume sports.
+These sessions include body weight exercises, sport specific drills, and sprints. - Level 4 Athlete may start to practice without risk of contact. - Level 5 Athlete returns to full practice without restriction. - Level 6 Athlete is cleared for game participation. - Clearance to return. - Based on successful completion of the above steps unless otherwise noted in the clearance note from the physician. - Continued return of symptoms during progression will result in a return visit to physician for re-evaluation or referral to neurologist. - Athletic Department Clearance - Based on consultation with the athlete, athlete's parents, coaching staff, and physicians as needed and appropriate, the Athletic Director in consultation with the Certified Athletic Trainer will have final say for return to competition.
+We rely on our Certified Athletic Trainer for their expertise as an allied health professional and through their work with the student in getting her ready to return. - If a student suffers (3) concussions in their lifetime and /or within the academic year they may be suspended from further competition until they have seen and been cleared by a neurologist to resume sports.